coin-or/Sonnet/README.txt

   Solver solver = new Solver(model, typeof(COIN.OsiClpSolverInterface));
   solver.Maximise();

-You can find the latest binaries from CI builds on AppVeyor on https://ci.appveyor.com/project/coin-or/sonnet/build/artifacts You can find SONNET on https://github.com/coin-or/SONNET
+You can find the latest binaries and sources from CI builds on AppVeyor on https://ci.appveyor.com/project/coin-or/sonnet/build/artifacts You can find SONNET on https://github.com/coin-or/SONNET